TheBeachLab/selfhosted/README.md

 #### Prepare

-Create a CNAME for this host like `node` and forward port 1880 to the server.
+Create a CNAME for this host like `node` and forward port 1880 to the server in the NAT.
 Edit the `/etc/hosts` accordingly.
 Also create a firewall rule.

 #### Install